Red Cabbage Salad with Bacon and Goat Cheese

 - Crumble the goat cheese immediately when you remove it from the fridge.

-- Add the olive oil to the pan and heat, then saute the red onions until they’re starting to soften.
+- Add the olive oil to the pan and heat, then cook the red onions until they’re starting to soften.

 - Add the vinegar and simmer 30-45 seconds.